 In a letter sent by the FDA’s Division of Drug Marketing, Advertising, and Communications to Bayer in December 2009, the FDA stated that the Mirena presentation script exaggerated the effectiveness of the IUD.
 In addition, Bayer’s Mirena marketing strategies violated the Federal Food, Drug, and Cosmetic Act.

 The Mirena presentation is a live marketing program held in consumers’ homes or in a private gathering space, and they are presented by a Mom Central representative and a nurse practitioner.

-According to the FDA letter to Bayer, the Mirena parties were scripted in a manner that promoted Mirena as a contraceptive device that improved intimacy between partners and thus led to “emotional satisfaction.”
+According to a FDA letter to Bayer, the Mirena parties were scripted in a manner that promoted Mirena as a contraceptive device that improved intimacy between partners and thus led to “emotional satisfaction.”
 In addition, the Mirena presentation script claimed that the IUD improves overall health and self-esteem.
 However, the FDA found this claim to be highly unsupported due to the documented Mirena side effects of ovarian cysts, headaches, nausea, weight gain, acne, shifts in mood, and other side effects that could seriously impact romantic connection, health, confidence, and emotional contentment.

 In addition to targeting Bayer’s deceptive Mirena marketing campaign, the FDA has been the recipient of more than 45,000 adverse event reports.